nongiach/i3-auto-switch/README.md

 TLDR: Auto switch between multiple neovim/vim instance or terminal instance in i3.

-Sometimes, you forget in which workspace or which tab you put your vim/neovim in?
+Sometimes, you forget in which workspace or which tab you your vim/neovim is?
 This module will focus your vim/neovim for you, and allows you to switch between all your currently opened vim/neovim instances with one keyboard shortcut.

 ## How to use

 Type your `mod+o`, it will switch between all your opened vim instance in all workspaces.
-Of course, it's prefered to only have one vim instance, but we all know that it's not always the case...
+Of course, a vim best practice is to only have one instance, but we all know that it's not always the case...

 ## Install